agenteo/agenteo.github.com/source/_drafts/rails-vs-lotus.md

 The view will only have access to variables explicitly exposed from the controller action similar to calling render with `locals` from a Rails action.

+A `Web::Views::Dashboard::Index` view class will expect a template `dashboard/index.[format].[engine]`.
 What Rails calls *views* are called [templates](http://lotusrb.org/guides/views/templates/) in Lotus and support popular Ruby templating like erb, haml, slim and more.

 ## View helpers